Michitaro-Naito/guidelines/guidelines.md

 ## Web Programming - Server

+### No Session
+Never store data to sessions because they will be a first bottle-neck.
+Authentication data should go signed (or encrypted) cookies.
+Persistent data should go database.

 ### Singular
 Use singular names for Controllers not to be confused by irregular, plural nouns. (e.g. fish, automata.)